JoshGrant5/portfolio/README.md

 You can view the site at https://www.joshgrant.ca/.
 Take a look at my past projects, get to know me a bit, download my resume, and please feel free to contact me with any inquiries.
 I'd be happy to connect and chat!

+## Tech Stack
+- React
+- react-spring
+- react-lazy-load-image-component
+- SCSS
-Built with React, react-spring, react-lazy-load-image-component, scss, and Material UI.
+- Material UI.

-# Walkthrough
+## Walkthrough

 #### Welcome!